scaffold-eth/create-eth-extensions/README.md

 - **Send Typed Messages**: Easily send typed messages to a specified recipient (e.g., Bob).
 - **Sign Messages**: Sign typed messages securely.
 - **Verify Messages**: Verify the signed messages on both frontend and backend.
+The name and message used for verification are taken from an input field and a textarea, respectively.
+These values can be changed to check the verification process.

 ### Frontend Verification